RULES OF SUPREME COURT OF LOUISIANA

 PART A. PRACTICE AND PROCEDURE

 Section 1.
-An application for rehearing must be filed with the clerk on or before the fourteenth calendar day after the mailing of the notice of judgment, and no extension of time therefor will be granted.
+An application for rehearing must be filed with the Clerk, along with the filing fee set forth in Rule IV, on or before the fourteenth calendar day after the mailing of the notice of judgment, and no extension of time therefor will be granted.
 Nine copies of the application shall be filed with the original.
 A copy of the application shall be mailed or delivered to opposing counsel.
+[Amended effective July 1, 2013]

 Section 2.
 An application for rehearing properly mailed on or before the last day of the delay shall be deemed timely filed.
 If the application is received by mail on the first legal day following the expiration of the delay, there shall be a rebuttable presumption that it was timely filed.
 In all cases where the presumption does not apply, the timeliness of the mailing shall be shown only by an official United States postmark or by official receipt or certificate from the United States Postal Service made at the time of mailing which indicates the date thereof.
 For the purpose of this rule, the term "by mail" applies only to the United States Postal Service.